truefoundry/truefoundry-docs/deployment/quickstart/fastapi-quickstart.md

 sfy deploy
 ```

 This will deploy the service to Servicefoundry.
-From the logs, you can get the link to your deployed service.
-You can also find your service from the Servicefoundry dashboard.
+You can see the status of your deployment and access the service from the [dashboard](https://app.truefoundry.com/workspace).

-Go to the link and try out the FastAPI endpoints to make sure it's working as expected!
-You can find the docs for your service at `<service-link>/docs`
+Go to the link by clicking on `Endpoint` and try out the FastAPI endpoints to make sure it's working as expected!

 ## Add features to your service
 Now you can proceed to further develop your FastAPI service.
 The template sets you up with a FastAPI project that can add and subtract two numbers.
 Let's add an endpoint to multiply in `main.py`: